pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 5. **Output:** The final set of printed literals constitutes the **True Assignment** for the input CNF.

-   # Cross-Is-SAT algorithm: Square cnf to pyramid CNF Conversion
+   # Cross-Is-SAT algorithm: Square cnf to triangle CNF Conversion

 This repository demonstrates the **Cross-Is-SAT** algorithm for solving SAT problems by transforming a standard Square CNF into a pyramid CNF structure to achieve near-instant satisfiability.